National Center for Healthcare Leadership|

 Fax: (312) 563-6631

 Health Leadership Competency Model 3.0™ Now Available!

-To request to receive a copy of the National Health Leadership Competency Model 3.0 by email, please
+To request to receive a copy of the National Health Leadership Competency Model 3.0,

 The National Center for Healthcare Leadership (NCHL) is pleased to provide you with a revised and revalidated version of our signature interprofessional Health Leadership Competency Model.
 This new version 3.0 represents the work and input of hundreds of healthcare leaders who volunteered their time to participate in interviews, focus groups, and survey responses as part of the revision and